keuperj/MLHPCS/README.md

 # MLHPCS 2021
-* the second workshop on **Machine Learning on HPC Systems** is an online event, held in conjunction with the [ISC 2021](https://www.isc-hpc.com/) (**June 24 - July 2**).
+* the second workshop on **Machine Learning on HPC Systems** is an online event, held in conjunction with the [ISC 2021](https://www.isc-hpc.com/) (**July 2nd**).

 ## Abstract
 Over the last few years, Machine Learning (and in particular Deep Learning) (ML / DL) has become an important research topic in the High Performance Computing (HPC) community.
-Bringing new users and data intensive applications on HPC systems, ML / DL is increasingly affecting the design and operation of compute infrastructures.
-On the other hand, the ML / DL community is just getting started to utilize the performance of HPC, leaving many opportunities for better parallelization and scalability.
-The intent of this workshop is to bring together researchers and practitioners to discuss three key topics in the context of High Performance Computing and Machine Learning / Deep Learning: parallelization and scaling of ML / DL algorithms, ML / DL applications on HPC systems, and HPC systems design and optimization for ML / DL workloads.
+This comes along with new users and data intensive applications on HPC systems, which increasingly affects the design and operation of compute infrastructures.
+Bringing new users and data intensive applications on HPC systems, Learning methods are increasingly affecting the design and operation of compute infrastructures.
+On the other hand, the learning community is just getting started to utilize the performance of HPC, leaving many opportunities for better parallelization and scalability.
+The intent of this workshop is to bring together researchers and practitioners from all communities to discuss three key topics in the context of High Performance Computing and learning methods: parallelization and scaling of ML / DL algorithms, learnig applications on HPC systems, and HPC systems design and optimization for ML / DL workloads.

-### Date: in conjunction with the [ISC 2021](https://www.isc-hpc.com/) online event
+### Date: in conjunction with the [ISC 2021](https://www.isc-hpc.com/) online conference
-* ISC'21 is held from June 24 until July 2
+* ISC'21 is held from June 24th until July 2nd
-* Workshop date: TBA
+* Workshop date: July 2nd

 ### Topics / Scope
 The aim of the workshop is to provide a platform for technical discussions and the presentation of work in progress, as well as, unsolved problems, which is complementary to the “Machine Learning Day” in the main conference program.